Omaro-IB/remotetv-fullstack-project/README.md

 ### Plugins
+ - [X] Python module for plugins to use to register downloaded files
  - [ ] Endpoint to get list of plugins: `/plugins` which returns a list of the directory names of all the plugins (which will act as a natural unique ID to reference plugins).
 Organization should be as follows:
 	 - `plugins`
 		 + `YouTube`